johnmcfarlane/boost.simd/doc/custom/sections/tutorials/tutorial_mandelbrot.md

 This code is vectorized as follows:

+We need to define some types:

+@snippet mandelbrot.cpp mandelbrot-simd

+Once done

 @snippet mandelbrot.cpp mandelbrot-simd

 The function of interest here is bs::if_inc, which increments each element of the iter vector which has